yochannah/carpentries.org/_posts/2021/02/2021-02-08-complete-R-lesson-japanese.md

 See our posts on [how we got started](https://carpentries.org/blog/2019/11/local-team-japan/) and [how we manage collaborative translations](https://carpentries.org/blog/2019/11/translations-in-japanese/).
-In summary, you can contribute to Japanese lessons by submitting pull requests to the PO files in this github repository:
+In summary, you can contribute to Japanese lessons by submitting pull requests to the PO files in this github repository<sup>[1](#i18n)<sup> :

 [https://github.com/swcarpentry_ja/i18n](https://github.com/swcarpentry-ja/i18n)

-Changes to PO files are now merged into lesson automatically by GitHub Actions.
+Merging a change to the PO file automatically triggers GitHub Actions and generates the translated lesson content.
 We may share how this works at a later date.

-We are also interested in training instructors in Japan and holding workshops.Please contact us if you are able to support this in any way.
-We understand that this will be difficult with current restrictions on travel and large gatherings.
+We are also interested in training instructors in Japan and holding workshops.
+Please contact us if you are able to support this in any way.

 We also actively contribute Japanese terms to the [Glosario](https://glosario.carpentries.org/) project and encourage pull requests to the [GitHub repository[(https://github.com/carpentries/glosario).

 ### Find Out More

-If you wish to get involved in the translations, please find us on Twitter, join us on Slack and send pull requests to our lessons on GitHub.
+If you wish to get involved in the translations, please find us on Twitter, join us on Slack, or send pull requests to our lessons on GitHub.
 Please note that some translations are ongoing already (check the issues tab for which are assigned).
-We welcome help from anyone but English and Japanese skills are needed for many aspects.
 If you are fluent in Japanese, please give us feedback on our translations.
 We are also happy to share how we manage translations with PO files on GitHub, please ask us if you have any questions about doing it in another language.

 Follow us on Twitter [@swcarpentry_ja](twitter.com/swcarpentry_ja)<br>